tannewt/wa-law.org/bill/2021-22/sb/5405/1/README.md

 # Senate Bill 5405

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5405.xml)
+## Section 1
+> This section adds a new section to an existing chapter [44.28](/rcw/44_state_government—legislative/44.28_joint_legislative_audit_and_review_committee.md).
+Here is the [modified chapter](rcw/44_state_government—legislative/44.28_joint_legislative_audit_and_review_committee.md) for context.

+The joint committee shall incorporate a racial equity analysis into performance audits, sunset reviews, and other audits or reports conducted by the joint committee.
+The joint committee shall note in its audits, reviews, and reports if a racial equity analysis is not necessary or appropriate.
+The joint committee may work with the office of equity and the ethnic commissions to design the racial equity analysis required under this section.

 ## Section 2
 > This section modifies existing section [44.28.005](/rcw/44_state_government—legislative/44.28_joint_legislative_audit_and_review_committee.md).
 Here is the [modified chapter](rcw/44_state_government—legislative/44.28_joint_legislative_audit_and_review_committee.md) for context.